-Pounds per square inch, a standard unit for air pressure. psi The beam on the side of the vehicle behind the driver's door.
-B-pillar
+Pounds per square inch, a standard unit for air pressure. psi B-pillar The beam on the side of the vehicle behind the driver's door.

-The tire's surface area next to the wheel rim Bead area of the tire
+Bead area of the tire The tire's surface area next to the wheel rim.